 List of resources on testing distributed systems curated by Andrey Satarin.
 If you are interested in my other stuff, check out public talks.
-For any questions or suggestions you can reach out to me on Twitter, Mastodon or LinkedIn.
+For any questions or suggestions you can reach out to me on Twitter, Bluesky @asatarin.bsky.social or other platforms.

 Table of Contents